Department of the Army, DoD.

 Subpart C—Motor Vehicle Registration

-(a) Motor vehicles will be registered according to guidance in this part and in policies of each Service and DLA.
-A person who lives or works on an Army, DLA, Air Force, Navy, or Marine Corps installation, or Army National Guard of the U.S. (ARNGUS) facility, or often uses the facilities is required to register his or her vehicle.
-Also, individuals who access the installation for regular activities such as use of medical facilities and regular recurring activities on the installation should register their vehicles according to a standard operating procedure established by the installation commander.
+(a) Services may require motor vehicle registration according to guidance in this regulation and in policies of each Service and DLA.
+A person who lives or works on an installation or often uses the facilities may be required to register his or her vehicle.
+Where required, individuals who access the installation for regular activities such as use of medical facilities and regular recurring activities on the installation should register their vehicles according to a standard operating procedure established by the installation commander.
 The person need not own the vehicle to register it, but must have a lease agreement, power of attorney, or notarized statement from the owner of the vehicle specifying the inclusive dates for which permission to use the vehicle has been granted.

 (b) Vehicles intended for construction and material handling, or used solely off the road, are usually not registered as motor vehicles.
 Installation commanders may require registration of off-road vehicles and bicycles under a separate local system.